PrachiBPatel/PrachiPatel-Portfolio/content/project/Delivery Time Analysis/index.md

 back.res_tst <- residuals(back.model_test)

-# Check Normality Numerical - Based on the shapiro normality test we can say that all the models' are normally distributed as p-value is greater than 0.05.
+# Checking Normality Numerical - Based on the Shapiro normality test we can say that all the models' are normally distributed as p-value is greater than 0.05.
 # Training Model
 shapiro.test(full.res_trn)
 ```